List of General Hospital characters introduced in the 1990s: Storylines

 Brook Lynn was convinced to return to town in 2010 by Carly Corinthos Jacks, who promised to pay Brook if she came between Dante Falconeri, with whom Brook grew up in Bensonhurst, and his girlfriend, Lulu Spencer.
 Carly hired Brook Lynn to sing at the Metro Court, and purchased her an apartment across from Dante's.
 Brook succeeds in drugging Dante at a bar, and attempts to have sex with him in his apartment, but Lulu arrives to stop this and blames Brook entirely.
 Feeling guilty, Brook later tells Lulu that she had been working for Carly, but Carly lies and claims she was only trying to test Dante to see if he was worthy of Lulu.
 Lulu believes Carly, and continues to blame Brook.
 Finding Brook in a state of devastation, wealthy Nikolas Cassadine invites her into his castle and hires her to be his escort for a formal dinner in France.
 While he teaches her etiquette, the two begin a flirtation, and then a romance.
 Brook eventually moves into the Cassadine castle and continues to work as Nikolas' escort at formal events.
 She is soon at odds with Elizabeth Webber, the mother of Nikolas' son Aiden.
 Elizabeth was interested in pursuing a relationship with Nikolas after previously turning him down, but Nikolas was now interested in Brook Lynn, and turned her down.
 Brook Lynn later got an offer to go on tour with a band.
 Nikolas got caught up in family issues, and encouraged Brook Lynn to take the offer because he could not put her first.
 The two parted ways, and Brook Lynn left town.

-Brook Lynn returns to town in 2019.
+Brook Lynn returned to town in 2019 with Setton taking over the role.
+Brook Lynn legally changed her last name to Quartermaine in early 2020.
+Unlike León, Setton can't sing and is not a musician in real life, so in September 2020, Brook Lynn's singing career ended when her throat was slashed by Nelle Benson, nearly killing her.